KittenLord/summaries/rfc9110-HTTP-Semantics.md

 I'll be using whatever I'll happen to be using

+List extension (Section 5.6.1.)

+"obs-" - obsolete

 ### 2.2.
 Requirements Notation

 RFC2119, RFC8174

+"generate" ~= "send", but without the actual sending/forwarding

-A sender MUST NOT generate protocol elements that do not match the defined syntax.
-They almost MUST NOT generate elements that do not fit their role as a participant
+A sender MUST NOT generate invalid protocol elements, MUST NOT send elements that do not fit its role

-A recipient of any message MAY employ workarounds for known erroneous implementations
+A recipient of any message MAY employ workarounds (only) for known erroneous implementations

 ### 2.3.
 Length Requirements

-A recipient SHOULD parse received protocol elements defensively, relying only on the syntax correctness
+A recipient SHOULD parse received protocol elements defensively

 HTTP does not define length limitations for most elements, so participants should have their own expectations

-A recipient MUST be able to parse and process element lengths that are at least as long as the values that it itself generates in other messages, e.g. if a server publishes very long URI references, it MUST be able to process URI references of the same length or longer
+A recipient MUST be able to parse elements of the same length that it may generate itself, at least

 ### 2.4.
 Error Handling

 A recipient MUST interpret received elements according to this specification, unless it has been determined that the sender itself is incorrectly implemented.

-Unless noted otherwise, a recipient MAY try to recover a valid element from an invalid construct.
+Unless noted otherwise, a recipient MAY try to recover an invalid element.
 Such recovery mechanisms will not be discussed here

 ### 2.5.
 Protocol Version

-HTTP version consists of a major version and a minor version, both decimal digits, separated by a ".".
-Major version indicates the messaging syntax, minor version indicates the highest minor version that the sender is conformant to

-HTTP major version number in case of an introduction of a backwards incompatible message syntax.
-Minor version is only about adding extra semantics
+Major version - messaging syntax; backwards incompatible syntax

+Minor version - highest conformant minor version within the major; extra semantics added

+Both 1 digit

-If a minor version is not defined, it is implied to be "0"
+Minor version is 0 by default/when implied

 ## 3. Terminology and Core Concepts